kyleiwaniec/ucb205/exercise_2/README.md

 ```

 __Install dependencies__
 You will be prompted to confirm whether or not postgres is set up on /data/pgsql (if you attached a brand new volume, the answer is no)   You will also be prompted to enter your twitter credentials.

 `. /data/ucb205/exercise_2/install-dependencies.sh`

-__Create the Database and tables__
-`. /data/ucb205/exercise_2/make-db.sh`

 __Start the application__
 ```